trommler/car-simulator/HACKME.md

 #include <lua.hpp>
 ```

 The access from the C++ code to the Lua scripts is done via Selene.
-See the [GitHub Page](https://github.com/jeremyong/Selene) for a simple introduction.
+See the [_Selene_ GitHub Page](https://github.com/jeremyong/Selene) for a simple introduction.

 ## Install Unit-Tests